Escape of Traitors Act 1572: Provisions

 The act provided that it was henceforth a crime to "conspire ... to set at liberty" any person imprisoned on the Queen's orders for treason (or suspicion of treason) against the Queen's person.
 If the conspiracy to release the prisoner was made before the prisoner had been indicted, the conspirator was guilty of misprision of treason; if the prisoner was between indictment and conviction, the conspirator was guilty of felony; and if the prisoner had already been convicted, the conspirator was guilty of high treason.
 The act came into force from the end of that session of Parliament (July 1572) and remained in force until the death of Elizabeth, when it expired.

-Penalties for breach of the Act would be imprisonment (misprision of treason); execution by hanging (treason); or being hanged, drawn and quartered if male or burned at the stake if female (high treason).
+Penalties for breach of the act would be imprisonment (misprision of treason); execution by hanging (treason); or being hanged, drawn and quartered if male or burned at the stake if female (high treason).

 Subsequent developments

 The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
-125).
+125), which came into force on 28 July 1863.